moderncampus/cms-examples/gadget-starter/README.md

 ### **Link** and **Un-link**

-Link creates a relationship between a metadatum and an OU Campus data model (page, asset, directory, or site).
+Link creates a relationship between a metadatum and an Omni CMS data model (page, asset, directory, or site).
 Un-link, as you may have guessed removes this relationship.
 Link should be always be called after the ID is returned from a /new call, or else the metadatum will be "orphaned", and only visible via mime type lookups.

 **Endpoint** : ``/metadata/assetlink``
 **Endpoint** : ``/metadata/pagelink``